Be Smart With Your Money And Change Your Life

 Takeaway #2: Ask for help when you need it

 While I was financially destitute, I learned that there are lots and lots of people who share similar circumstances to mine.
 That’s when my attorney told me about a company he’d worked with in the past that gives loans on lawsuits.

 And no, this isn’t a paid endorsement; it’s an enthusiastic referral from a raving fan and extremely satisfied client.
 (Plus I promised them if they helped me, I would talk about them on my blog.
 Well here you go guys; I am a woman of my word!).
 These guys were awesome.

-It turns out that there is an entire industry called “legal funding” and all they do is give people loans on a lawsuit.
+It turns out that there is an entire industry called “legal funding” and all they do is give people loans on lawsuits.
 They exist to help people just like me who have been injured in all different kinds of accidents and have an attorney and a lawsuit but need money immediately.
 It’s the coolest thing.
 They’re not like a bank because they don’t care about your credit score, or real estate collateral or whether you have a job or not.
 You don’t even need to be able to make monthly payments.

 All they care about is how strong your case is, if there is sufficient insurance coverage on the person who caused the accident, the likely award amount that you’ll get when your lawsuit settles and stuff like that.
 And here’s the kicker; they wait to get paid back until after your lawsuit settles and if it doesn’t settle, or you lose, you get to keep the money they advanced you and you owe nothing.
 And no hard feelings!

 These guys were the proverbial white knights galloping in and saving my day.
 They got me all the money I needed to get my bills caught up, my rent and car paid, groceries, co-pays, etc., and they did it all in less than 48 hours after I contacted them.